 - Add-On License Moderate Disabilities (Pre-K-8)

-Merrimack’s groundbreaking program offers you a next-generation online learning experience and prepares you for success with skills valuable to school employers – so you can inspire the next generation.
+Merrimack’s Online Master of Education program has been ranked among the best in the country for online or hybrid programs designed to lead to initial teacher certification.
+This groundbreaking program offers you a next-generation online learning experience and prepares you for success with skills valuable to school employers – so you can inspire the next generation.

 - Middle and High School Education: Verification of subject-matter requirements for initial license in the content area.